btl123-bit/Text_guidance_molecular/README.md

 ## Optimize

-Please run the RLLL.py and optimize the generated model in conjunction with the generation task.
+Please run the RLLL.py file to optimize the generative model based on the generation task.